 The Robin Hood Primary School Travel Plan is a plan that is put in place to support parents and children getting to school.
-We have been working hard over the last year to achieve a number of key aims.
 The main aim is to positively influence how children travel to school every day.
 Active travel, which includes walking, cycling, scooting and park and stride, has many benefits such as being more active, reducing congestion on the roads outside of school and reducing the number of vehicles parked around school.
 We have run a number of initiatives over the past year which included:

 - Walk to School Week- where children were encouraged to find alternative ways of travelling to school other than in a car